 Understanding the pace at which you would like product development to proceed is a piece in the prioritization puzzle.
 Is it a sprint to finish V1.0 and then slow progress after V1.0?
 Or is V1.0 just the start, while subsequent versions will cover more features, channels, and devices?

-Typical stages of software development:
+Typical stages of application development:

 Alpha: Initial release with basic functionality